VolkerStolz/HASS-to-OWL-exporter/README.md

   -h, --help            show this help message and exit -d [DEBUG], --debug [DEBUG]
                         Set Python log level.
 INFO if not set, otherwise DEBUG or your value here is used.
+  -n NAMESPACE, --namespace NAMESPACE
+                        Namespace for your objects in the output. `http://my.name.space/` by default.
   -o OUT, --out OUT     Set output filename; `ha.ttl` by default.
   -p [platform* ...], --privacy [platform* ...]
                         Enable privacy filter. `-p` gives a sensible default, otherwise use `-p person zone ...` to specify whitelist -- any other